 - technical information, including the internet protocol (IP) address used to connect your computer to the Internet, login information, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform;

-How we collect information and personal data about you
+How we collect information and Personal Information about you

-We will collect information about you, and when we collect personal data about you it will be by lawful and fair means, as follows:
+We will collect information about you, and when we collect Personal Information about you it will be by lawful and fair means, as follows:

 - directly from you in person, over the phone, through written communications (either on paper or electronic) or by you completing forms or answering questions on our Websites;